Skip to main content

 Caminha (population ~7,000) sits at the confluence of the Coura and Minho rivers, facing the Spanish town of A Guarda across the water.
 Its 14th-century walls, fortified clock tower, and elegant Praça do Conselho make it one of the most charming stops on the entire Portuguese Coastal Camino.

-The town is also a practical overnight stop before the crossing, with a municipal pilgrim hostel, several guesthouses, and enough excellent restaurants to recover from the long coastal stage from Viana do Castelo.
+The town is a practical overnight stop before the crossing, with a municipal pilgrim hostel, several guesthouses, and enough excellent restaurants to recover from the long coastal stage from Viana do Castelo.
+New to this stage?
+Start with the complete Caminha guide or the pilgrim guide to the Coastal Route.